yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 This game in particular would request the available number of active channels and cap its output based on this information — in other words, the game would not output audio to more channels than what yuzu reported.
 Since yuzu was always returning a value of `1`, the game ended up outputting all the audio into the left channel.
-This problem was thus fixed by [reporting two channels as active instead of one](https://github.com/yuzu-emu/yuzu/pull/6567), which is now mixed properly:
+Thus, this problem was fixed by [reporting two channels as active instead of one](https://github.com/yuzu-emu/yuzu/pull/6567), which is now mixed properly:

 {{< audio "./vesperiafix.mp3" >}}